 You’ll start with a fluffy, doubled in size sourdough starter.
 I have an easy sourdough starter tutorial if needed.
 I like to feed my starter the day before I plan to make the rolls and store it in the refrigerator.
 That way the starter rises slowly and I’m less likely to miss its peak.
 Also, refrigerator storage offers a longer window of peak time to mix the rolls.
 In summary here’s how to make these fluffy sourdough bread rolls (see recipe card below for full recipe):

-- First, mix the sourdough starter, water, olive oil, flours and salt.
+- First, mix the active sourdough starter, water, olive oil, flours and salt.
 Rest at room temperature for 45 minutes.

 - Second, fold in the inclusions if using – roasted garlic, herbs and/or cheese.
 Now, at this point you can optionally divide the dough in half and make half the recipe with your favorite herbs and/or garlic, and make the over half plain – for those picky eaters!
 Rest for 30 minutes.
 Fold the dough at least one more time, twice if you can, resting 30 minutes in between.